How’s Oahu Weather?

-As you can see from the chart, Oahu’s average high temperature ranges from the low to upper 80s F. The “coolest” months – at a lovely 81 F – are January and February.
-The hottest months are July, August and September with an average of 88 F.
+As you can see from the chart, the average high temperature for Oahu weather ranges from the low to upper 80s F. The “coolest” months – at a lovely 81 F – are January and February.
+The hottest months are July, August, and September with an average of 88 F.

 Evening temperatures in winter and spring months dip down to the mid to upper 60s.
 If you’re outside past sunset, you might want to have a light sweater or jacket with you.
 Summer and fall average low temperatures are pleasant in the lower 70s.